 Dakota Memorial at Fort Snelling State Park

-It’s hard to visit Fort Snelling State Park, which is at the confluence of the Minnesota and Mississippi rivers, and not feel the history it exudes.
+It’s hard to visit Fort Snelling State Park, at the confluence of the Minnesota and Mississippi rivers, and not feel the history it exudes.
 Sitting atop a bluff that overlooks the two rivers is Fort Snelling itself, a military installation built in the 1800s.
-The 3,711-acre park features extensive system of trails, some of which lead to the Dakota Memorial.
+The 3,711-acre park features an extensive system of trails, some of which lead to the Dakota Memorial.
 The wood and brick memorial is a somber place, serving as a marker of the fighting between the United States and members of various Dakota Indian bands, and an important reminder of this violent chapter of Minnesota history.

-Headwaters of the Mississippi River at Itasca State Park
+Mississippi River Headwaters at Itasca State Park

-Located near Park Rapids, Itasca State Park is Minnesota’s oldest and largest state park, and perhaps its best-known, too.
+Located between Park Rapids and Bemidji, Itasca State Park is Minnesota’s oldest and largest state park, and perhaps its best-known, too.
 With more than 100 lakes inside its borders, it’s a water enthusiast’s dream.
 But what makes Itasca State Park particularly noteworthy is the headwaters of the Mississippi River, which begins its 2,318-mile journey to the Gulf of Mexico inside the park.
 Large rocks on the river bed create a natural bridge for visitors to walk across this section of the river, which is knee-deep, about 18 feet wide and surrounded by towering pine trees.
 From the park, the river flows north to Bemidji and east toward Grand Rapids, where it finally begins meandering south.

 Old Crow Wing Village at Crow Wing State Park

-Located just south of Brainerd, where the Crow Wing River meets the Mississippi River, it’s easy to see why the area that now constitutes Crow Wing State Park was important to early settlers and traders.
+Just south of Brainerd, where the Crow Wing River meets the Mississippi River, it’s easy to see why the area that now constitutes Crow Wing State Park was important to early settlers and traders.
 While that early settlement no longer exists, visitors can still get a feel for what it was like by walking through Old Crow Wing Village, which includes an interpretive boardwalk and the Beaulieu House, a structure that was constructed in 1849 by fur trader Clement Beaulieu.
 Visitors also can see remnants of an ox cart trail that once was used to carry supplies.